 Information on the National Curriculum: http://www.education.gov.uk/schools/teachingandlearning/curriculum/secondary

-Rest of list will be subject specific and distributed to students by the local module convenor once they are accepted onto the module after interviews.
+Rest of list will be subject specific and, where appropriate, distributed to students by the local module convenor.

-Ability to present core degree subject specific concepts, methods, theories, ideologies, to describe and comment upon particular aspects of current research in the degree discipline, as well as key features of the specific degree subject clearly within a classroom setting.
+8.1 present core degree subject specific concepts, methods, theories, and ideologies to describe and comment upon particular aspects of current research in the degree discipline, as well as key features of the specific degree subject clearly within a classroom setting;

-Understanding of the importance of professional responsibility and of following professional guidelines.
+8.2 understand the importance of professional responsibility and of following professional guidelines;

-Understanding of the National Curriculum and interpreting (however broadly) the role of the specific degree subject within it.
+8.3 understand the National Curriculum (or school specific curricula for independent schools) and interpreting (however broadly) the role of the specific degree subject within it;

-Knowledge of the organisation within schools and the management of people within them
+8.4 demonstrate knowledge of the organisation within schools and the management of people within them.